Anonymous299/BeerStop/README.md

 As far as I can see it is a scalable solution that leverages Hilt to reduce coupling and isolates implementation details to individual modules.
 For sending navigation commands, I used a navigation manager which executes the actual navigation command in the top-level Activity.
 This ensures a single source of truth for navigation.
 A command can be sent through a buffered channel which is part of the manager.
 The command gets sent immediately without delay.
 The reason I used a Channel was to handle multiple calls to the navigate command in the form of a stream.

+#### Steps to add new screen
+* Create a new Android module with the name of the feature you want to build
+* Create screen elements in composable functions, preferably within a package called presentation
+* Create a navigation package.
+Add a class annotated with HiltComposeNavigationFactory inheriting from ComposeNavigationFactory.
+Override the create method and call your top compose function.

+These steps should add your screen to the navigation graph automatically.